tdsilve/tdsilve/README.md

 **What I'm up to?**

 - Creating TikToks about tech world;
+- I am currently learning about MVC and building web projects based on JSF and Java.

 <!--
 **tdsilve/tdsilve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.